Exploring the Spectacular Turkana Land

 Right after, we went to this beautiful spot for sundowners.

-Nature showed off with a spectacular sunset and the sky was filled with pastel hues as we headed to Napeket to see some sand dunes.
+Nature showed off with a spectacular sunset and the sky was filled with pastel hues as we headed to Napeget Sand Dunes.
 The place is quite literally a “hidden gem” and running on the dune reminded me of catching a glorious sunset atop a sand dune in North Horr.
+When visiting Napeget, beware of the locals who live around the area, they will insist that you are intruding on their land and will charge you Kshs 2,000 – 5,000 ($ 20-$ 50) to see the dunes.

 The one thing that has changed about Eliye Springs is the rising levels of Lake Turkana due to global warming.
 It is a sad situation because it may lead to the displacement of people residing in the area and beach hotels and businesses are already feeling the heat, some have already closed down shop.